The truth may be that we are in for a longer ride than we optimistically expect.

 9. Protect yourself

-Asset protection planning has never been more important than it is today.
+Asset protection planning has never been more critical than it is today.
 The hard reality is that not every company – even well-run companies in good markets – will survive this economic cycle.
 Business failure can be devastating to everyone involved.
 But, the scars can be limited in scope, and it is much easier for entrepreneurs to be able to rise again to chase another dream if they have protected their assets along the way.
-The benefits and protections offered by Nevada corporations, limited liability companies and LLLPs may be key to your ultimate financial survival.
+The benefits and protections offered by Nevada corporations, limited liability companies, and LLLPs may be key to your financial survival.

 10. Act now